|

 Nothing being held back there, baby.
 If that is too intense for you, try this one.

+We get a lifesize head where we can see the eyes, and the eyes and pose are telling us the whole story.
+That is the sort of thing we want from a self portrait, not some little dash and dab thing that was painted with a cup of sugarcoffee in hand.
 One also has to wonder about the precise genesis of the 6 x 8 in. cow painting.
 I doubt there is any precedent for it in art history before Santa Fe, circa 1975.
 I mean particularly the little 15-minute affair, where pretty blobs of paint sort of mimic cow shapes or cloud shapes or shadows.
 The idea for this probably came from looking at Sargent as well, although I can’t remember that he ever took it to this ridiculous limit.
 Sketching is great, but these things aren’t sketches.
 They are intended as finished products and are cranked out just for the known market.
 They differ from Whistler’s tiny little paintings and pastels in that Whistler was really interested in capturing a mood.
 But these new “sketches” simply act as paint samples.
 They say to the buyer, “look at my brush flit about, aha!” and nothing more.

 I don’t know it for a fact but I suspect Oxborough’s galleries have pushed him in this angelfood cake direction, since harmless little scenes and whatnot seem to sell well, for reasons beyond my personal comprehension.
 Whereas I could see buying Hot Fudge Sundaes